-The UIMA SDK currently supports three kinds of sequencing flows: Fixed, CapabilityLanguageFlow (see the section called "Capability Language Flow" in UIMA References), and user-defined.
+The UIMA SDK currently supports three kinds of sequencing flows: Fixed, CapabilityLanguageFlow, and user-defined.
 The first two require specification of a linear flow sequence; this linear flow sequence can also be read by a user-defined flow controller (what use is made of it is up to the user-defined flow controller).
 The Component Engine Flow section allows specification of these items.